MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/troubleshooting-mail-sent-to-office-365.md

 Some delivery issues are the result of the sender's IP address being blocked by Microsoft or because the user account is identified as banned sender due to previous spam activity.
 If you believe that you have received the NDR in error, first follow any instructions in the NDR message to resolve the issue.

-For more information about the error you received, see the complete list of SMTP error codes in [DSNs and NDRs in On-Premises Exchange 2013 and Office 365](https://technet.microsoft.com/library/8e91de84-76fa-49b2-898c-c5eface76560.aspx).
+For more information about the error you received, see the list of error codes in [Email non-delivery reports in Exchange Online](https://docs.microsoft.com/exchange/mail-flow-best-practices/non-delivery-reports-in-exchange-online/non-delivery-reports-in-exchange-online).

  For example, if you receive the following NDR, it indicates that the sending IP address was blocked by Microsoft.